-Amanda Deadman creates stunning 3D paper art made from handpainted and cut paper pieces.
+Amanda Deadman creates stunning 3D paper art made from handpainted and cuts paper pieces.
 Beautiful, bright and colourful artwork and that elevates your decor

 More recently, Amanda has returned to her 3D roots and now specialises in creating beautiful, intricate and detailed cut watercolour and paper artworks.
 She loves using watercolour, gold leaf and gold ink, and creating interesting colour graduations.

-She has also branched out into creating completely white artworks which she continues to explore.
+She has also branched out into creating completely white artwork which she continues to explore.

 Amanda Deadman’s 3D fish wall art is handmade in her tranquil home studio in North Oxfordshire, UK.
 The natural world, such as flowers, insects, birds, and fish inspires her artworks.
 She is also very much a book and film fan, and her favourite films and books, such as ‘The Italian Job’ and ‘Jonathan Livingstone Seagull’ also feature in her work.